True Briton (1775 ship): Career

-1st enslaving voyage (1775): Captain John Dawson sailed from Liverpool on 7 April 1775.
+1st voyage transporting enslaved people (1775): Captain John Dawson sailed from Liverpool on 7 April 1775.
 He acquired captives at New Calabar and arrived at Jamaica with 327.
 True Briton arrived back at Liverpool on 6 December.

 True Briton appeared in Lloyd's Register (LR), in 1776.

-2nd enslaving voyage (1776): Captain Dawson sailed from Liverpool on 17 March 1776.
+2nd voyage transporting enslaved people (1776): Captain Dawson sailed from Liverpool on 17 March 1776.
 He acquired captives at Bonny and sailed from there on 14 June.

 As she was coming over the bar the captives revolted and succeeded in killing the cooper and one or two seamen before the crew could re-establish control.
 A second report states that the sailmaker was killed and the cooper wounded.
 True Briton arrived at Jamaica in August with 340 captives.
 She sailed from Jamaica on 30 August and arrived back at Liverpool on 21 October.

 The issue of Lloyd's Register for 1777 is not available online.
 The issue for 1778, however, shows that True Briton had become John.

-3rd enslaving voyage (1777–1778): Captain B. Cazneau sailed from Liverpool on 8 August 1778.
+3rd voyage transporting enslaved people (1777–1778): Captain B. Cazneau sailed from Liverpool on 8 August 1778.
 He started embarking captives on 30 November, in the Gold Coast.
 John arrived at Kingston in 1778.
 She arrived back at Liverpool on 3 July 1778.

 On her return to Liverpool, John became Bellona.

 The British Admiralty gave notice in April 1777, that they were ready to issue letters of marque for privateers against the Americans.
 In March 1778, Great Britain broke off relations with France.
 Bellona then became a privateer.
 Captain Patrick Fairweather acquired a letter of marque on 22 September.

 On 4 December Bellona captured a schooner carrying 75 hogsheads of tobacco.
 However, the schooner ran aground on Carnarvon Bay and bilged.

 On 18 December Bellona captured the sloop Canister, which was carrying 58 hogsheads of tobacco from Virginia to France.